ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/html/_sources/ListADT.rst.txt

 .. codeinclude:: Lists/ListTest
    :tag: listiterNew1

-But both Java and Python has syntactic sugar for iterators, so the same iteration can be written like this:
+Both Java and Python has syntactic sugar for iterators, so the same iteration can be written like this:

 .. codeinclude:: Lists/ListTest